-During fiscal 2010, the Foundation invested in certificates of deposit with a financial institution with maturities ranging from fiscal year 2010 to 2016.
-These certificates of deposits have an average yield of 3.78% as of June 30, 2010.
+The Foundation has invested in certificates of deposit with a financial institution with maturities ranging from fiscal year 2012 to 2016.
+These certificates of deposits have an average yield of 3.89% as of June 30, 2011.

 Income Taxes

 The Foundation is exempt from income tax under Section 501(c)(3) of the U.S. Internal Revenue Code; and accordingly, no provision for income taxes is included in the accompanying financial statements.